Prof. B.W.J.H. (Brenda) Penninx, PhD

 “no health without mental health”

-Brenda Penninx studied Health Sciences at the Catholic University of Nijmegen.
-She obtained her PhD in Epidemiology at the VU University in 1996.
-Afterwards she worked in the USA for several years as Visiting Fellow at the American National Institute on aging in Bethesda, MD, and as Assistant/Associate Professor at Wake Forest University in North Carolina.
-In 2004 she returned to the VU University Medical Center in Amsterdam to become the principal investigator of the NESDA study; the Netherlands Study of Depression and Anxiety (www.nesda.nl).
+Prof.dr.
+Brenda Penninx (1970) is professor at the Department of Psychiatry, VU University Medical Center.
+She studied Health Sciences at the Catholic University of Nijmegen and obtained her PhD in Epidemiology at the VU University in 1996.
+Afterwards she worked in the USA for several years as Visiting Fellow and Visiting Scientist at the US National Institutes of Health in Bethesda, MD, and as Assistant/Associate Professor at Wake Forest University in North Carolina.
+In 2004 she returned to the VU University Medical Center in Amsterdam to become the principal investigator of the NESDA study; the Netherlands Study of Depression and Anxiety ().

 Department of Psychiatry, VU university Medical Center / GGZ inGeest